We’ve been

 SAFE AI: a responsible AI framework for humanitarian action

-Last month, the UK's Foreign, Commonwealth and Development Office (FCDO) hosted a roundtable and launch of the SAFE AI project, a major new initiative funded by the FCDO and delivered by a consortium comprising the CDAC Network, The Alan Turing Institute, and...
+Last month, the UK's Foreign, Commonwealth and Development Office (FCDO) hosted a roundtable and the soft launch of the SAFE AI project, a major new initiative funded by the FCDO and delivered by a consortium comprising the CDAC Network, The Alan Turing Institute, and...

 Tracking AI incidents: OECD AIM and AIAAIC Repository